johann-solo/oliveandmango.github.io/site/content/blog/2020-08-05-stuffed-zucchini-blossoms.md

 </br>

 ## How do I eat zucchini blossoms?
 Zucchini blossoms are very versatile.
 The flowers can be stuffed with rice, ricotta or minced meat (or a combo of all) and then cooked in the oven or lightly fried.
 They can also be lightly battered and deep fried for a crispy version stuffed or as is.
 They can also be steamed.
 They are great chopped and added raw to salad or pasta and can be cooked into a pasta sauce as well.
 You can add them so soups, risotto, omelettes, frittatas and even on pizza.
 You know that I love to stuff everything and the same went for these blossoms.
 You also know I have an aversion to deep fried things and love the overall flavour of baking them rather then steaming them so I baked mine until the edges  were crisp.
 Just delicious!
-I chose not make these with meat so it’s a simple buttery herbed rice that is good enough to serve as a side and perfect in these zucchini blossoms.
+I chose not make these with meat so it’s a simple butter herbed rice that is good enough to serve as a side and perfect in these zucchini blossoms.
 If you wanted to add some meat to these you can - from ground lamb to chicken you can use whatever you would like.
 I would  limit it to &frac12; lb for the amount of squash blossoms in this recipe.
 Just brown the meat with the onions and garlic and continue the recipe as is.
 </br>
 </br>
 ![Stuffed Zucchini Blossoms](/images/uploads/2020_08_05_stuffed_zucchini_blossoms_6.jpg)